Future Extensions (Appendix D)

 Section titled “FE-09: Multi-Org Composition”Gap: Running multiple orgs or composing one org from pieces of another.

 Intended solution: Explore later.
-Possible directions: multiple config roots per instance, cross-org event routing, credential isolation between orgs, module composition with overrides.
+Possible directions: multiple config roots per instance, cross-org event routing, credential isolation between orgs.

 FE-10: Observability Beyond Logs